Geodan/i3dm.export/README.md

 ## Model

-By default, the instance model will be stored in the i3dm payload.
-In the i3dm header the value 'gltfFormat' is set to 1.
-In this case, the model should be a valid file path to the binary glTF.
-Only the i3m files should be copied to a production server.
+By default, the instance model is embedded directly in the i3dm payload.
+In the i3dm header, the value gltfFormat is set to 1.
+In this case, the model must be provided as a valid file path to a binary glTF (.glb) file.
+Only the i3dm files need to be copied to the production server.

-When parameter 'use_external_model' is set to true, only the model name will be stored in the i3dm payload.
-In the i3dm header the value 'gltfFormat' is set to 0.
-In this case, the model should be a valid absolute or relative url to the binary glTF.
-The client is responsible for retrieving the binary glTF's.
-Both the i3dm's and binary glTF's should be copied to a production server.
+When the parameter use_external_model is set to true, the i3dm payload contains only the model name instead of the embedded binary glTF.
+In the i3dm header, the value gltfFormat is set to 0.
+In this case, the model must be specified as a valid absolute or relative URL pointing to a binary glTF (.glb) file.
+The client application is responsible for downloading the binary glTF files.
+Both the i3dm files and the referenced binary glTF files must be copied to the production server.

-Option 'use_external_model' is only available when '--use_gpu_instancing' is false.
+The use_external_model option is only available when --use_gpu_instancing is set to false.

 ## Composites